The Half Has Never Been Told: Slavery And The Making Of American Capitalism,Used

 For more information, please visit www.P65Warnings.ca.gov.

-• Q: Who is the author of the book?
-A: The author of the book is Edward E. Baptist, a historian known for his research on American slavery and its economic impact.
+• Q: Who is the author of this book?
+A: The author is Edward E. Baptist.
+He is a noted historian recognized for his contributions to understanding American history.

 Recently Viewed